- UCAS Code: B831

-The wide range of optional classes offers you the chance to develop either an in-depth knowledge of a specific field within Biomedical Engineering, or to gain an understanding across a variety of topics.
-In the later years of the course you will be able to choose classes from our highly-regarded MSc in Biomedical Engineering.
+The wide range of optional classes offers you the chance to develop either in-depth knowledge of a specific field within biomedical engineering, or to gain an understanding across a variety of topics.
+In the later years of the course, you will be able to choose classes from our highly-regarded MSc in Biomedical Engineering.

 Visits to local clinical centres and lectures from visiting experts, from the UK and overseas, are an integral part of the course.
 You'll also have the chance to meet representatives from our industrial partners.